AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Abstract

 \section{Abstract}

-Assertions have been the de facto collateral for simulation-based and formal verification of hardware designs for over a decade.
-The quality of hardware verification, \ie, detection and diagnosis of corner-case design bugs, is critically dependent on the quality of the assertions.
-There has been a considerable amount of research leveraging a blend of data-driven statistical analysis and static analysis to generate high-quality assertions from hardware design source code and design execution trace data.
-Despite such concerted effort, all prior research struggles to scale to industrial-scale large designs, generates too many low-quality assertions, often fails to capture subtle and non-trivial design functionality, and does not produce any easy-to-comprehend explanations of the generated assertions to understand assertions' suitability to different downstream validation tasks.
-Recently, with the advent of Large-Language Models (LLMs), there has been a widespread effort to model assertion generation as a sequence-to-sequence translation (S2St) and leverage prompt engineering to generate assertions.
+Assertions have been the de facto collateral for hardware verification for over a decade.
+The verification quality, \ie, detection and diagnosis of corner-case design bugs, is critically dependent on the assertion quality.
+There has been a considerable amount of research to generate high-quality assertions from hardware design source code and design execution trace data.
+With the recent advent of generative AI techniques such as Large Language Models (LLMs), there has been a renewed interest in deploying LLMs for assertion generation.
 However, there is little effort to quantitatively establish the effectiveness and suitability of various LLMs for assertion generation.
-In this paper, we present $\pname$, a novel benchmark to evaluate LLMs' effectiveness for assertion generation quantitatively. $\pname$ contains $100$ curated Verilog hardware designs from OpenCores and formally verified assertions for each design generated from $\goldmine$ and HARM.
-We use $\pname$ to compare state-of-the-art LLMs, \eg, $\gptt$, $\gptf$, $\cllama$, and $\llama$, to assess their effectiveness in inferring functionally correct assertions for hardware designs.
-Our experiments comprehensively demonstrate how LLMs perform relative to each other, the benefits of using more in-context exemplars in generating a higher fraction of functionally correct assertions, and the significant room for improvement for LLM-based assertion generators.
+In this paper, we present $\pname$, a novel benchmark to evaluate LLMs' effectiveness for assertion generation quantitatively. $\pname$ contains $100$ curated Verilog hardware designs from OpenCores and formally verified assertions for each design, generated from $\goldmine$ and HARM.
+We use $\pname$ to compare state-of-the-art LLMs to assess their effectiveness in inferring functionally correct assertions for hardware designs.
+Our experiments comprehensively demonstrate how LLMs perform relative to each other, the benefits of using more in-context examples in generating a higher fraction of functionally correct assertions, and the significant room for improvement for LLM-based assertion generators.